Our complete packing list for India: Everything you need for an epic first trip.

 It needs to be something you are comfortable managing yourself getting on and off trains and in and out of rickshaws and taxis.

-We will obviously be there to help but it is a great idea to consider the style of luggage for your packing for India.
+If you are coming with us on a Group Trip, we will obviously be there to help, but it is a great idea to consider the style of luggage for your packing for India.

 Wondering what sort of luggage and bag you need for India?
 Read our packing list for India and complete guide to everything you need for a great trip.